carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/01_Get_Started.md

 2. To launch a codespace, you need a **GitHub account**.

-    > [!NOTE]
+    !!! note
-    > If you already have a GitHub account, you can move to step 3 directly.
+        If you already have a GitHub account, you can move to step 3 directly.

     To create one, click on the **Sign up** button and follow the instructions below:
     - In the new window, enter a personal email address, create a password, and choose a username.